junxit/us-congress-bills-114/metadata.md

 - 2016-06-14 — The previous question was ordered pursuant to the rule. (consideration: CR H3783)
 - 2016-06-14 — The resolution provides for 1 hour of general debate on both bills.
 - 2016-06-14 — UNANIMOUS CONSENT - Mr. Brady (TX) asked unanimous consent that the question on adoption of the motion to recommit on H.R.
 5053 be subject to postponement as though under Clause 8 of Rule 20.
 Agreed to without objection.
+- 2016-06-15 — Received in the Senate and Read twice and referred to the Committee on Finance.